kbaseattic/mini_kb/README.md

 file.
 Here is an example of how to add a new container called kbase-ui2 into the environment and accessing it via the front end proxy.

-We start with a mini-kbase environment with nginx and several backend services running (but nont kbase-ui)
+We start with a mini-kbase environment with nginx and several backend services running (but not kbase-ui)
 ~~~
 120:mini_kb sychan$ docker-compose ps
          Name                        Command               State            Ports